GravityPDF/gravity-pdf-documentation/docs/v6/developers/mergetags-and-conditional-shortcodes.md

 [/gravityforms]
 ```

-When you view the *Hello World* PDF now it will conditionally display one of the four facts.
+When you view the *Hello World* PDF, it will now it will conditionally display one of the four facts.
 Then [edit the *Hello World* entry](https://www.gravityhelp.com/documentation/article/entry-detail/) and changing the `Where do you live?` field value.
-When you view the PDF again a different fact will be displayed.
+When you view the PDF again, a different fact will be displayed.

 [Download the completed Hello World PDF template for Part 2](https://gist.github.com/jakejackson1/6c0a5268fa23ba51a285).